tinyredinc/notes/real_estate/worklog.md

 please review the grammar and adjust as needed to ensure clarity and a native speaker tone:

+Here’s a revised version of your report for clarity and a more natural tone:

+### SAM - WEEKLY REPORT 250121

+[LAST WEEK]
+- (IT) Set up LAN NAS accounts for staff and monitored the OneDrive auto-backup service.
+- (FLEXHOMES) Negotiated final terms of the NDA/NCA with Peter.
+- (OFFICE) Obtained quotations for the office front desk.

+[THIS WEEK]
+- (FLEXHOMES) Sign the NDA/NCA with Peter and initiate official business collaboration.
+- (OFFICE) Place the order for the office front desk.
+- (MARKETING) Launch Stage I of the Yetaverse website.

+[ROADBLOCK]
+None

 ### SAM - WEEKLY REPORT 250114
 [LAST WEEK]
 - (IT) Construction of the new Wi-Fi 6 CostoneNet for the new office completed.